Ecojustice Camp is:

 Summer 2021 Camps:

 COVID preparedness: Even though vaccines are now in production, predictions are that we will be living with COVID restrictions through the summer of 2021.
-To comply with current COVID regulations for camps, we are planning a three-week camp session.
-All activities will be outdoors, in groups of 7-8 masked and socially-distanced campers.
+For COVID safety, we will not only comply with current COVID state and county regulations for camps, but we have additional procedures in place.
+Since we’ve had some inquiries, we’re posting more details of our COVID-preparedness plan here:

 Field trips: At present (January, 2021), county health regulations mean our usual field trips aren’t possible.
 In addition, county and state parks are not permitting group use at present.
 So we’ll be focused on on-site activities, including campcraft skills, field notebooks, exploring the native plant garden, ecology games and activities, and more.